Cleg83/Resurrect-The-Bedlam-Six-/README.md

 * [Github](https://github.com/) - To save and store the files for the website.

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-* [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.

 * [TinyPNG](https://tinypng.com/) To compress images.